-The Dickerson-Johnson Library and Learning Resource Center contains the general references, Black Heritage Collections, Media Center and Computer Lab.
+The Dickerson-Johnson Library and Learning Resources Center contain the general reference, Black heritage Collections, Media Center and Computer Lab.
 The library occupies the second and third floors of the building.

 The library is designed to facilitate student research and study with open stacks and continuously available assistance from library staff.
-It offers a wide variety of materials including 54,865 bound volumes, nearly 400 periodicals in several formats including full-text CD-ROM databases, over 2,000 microfilms, as well as current issues of more than 125 magazines, journals and newspapers.
-Services provided include a microfilm reader/printer, photocopier, typewriters, typing rooms, a large group conference room which also serves as a viewing room, and a Media Center which houses a collection of books, audio-visual materials and equipment.
+It offers a wide variety of materials including over 45,000 bound volumes, nearly 400 periodicals in several formats including full-text CD-ROM databases, over 2,000 microfilms, as well as current issues of more than 125 magazines, journals, and newspapers.
+Services provided include a microfilm reader/printer, photocopier, typewriters, typing rooms, a large group conference room which also serves as a viewing room, and a Media Center which houses a collection of books, audio-visual materials, and equipment.

-With the rapid technological advances in the area of information storage, retrieval and delivery, it is possible to expand access to a world of information beyond the library walls.
-The library has the capability of providing comprehensive searches of the literature to promote and enhance quantitative and qualitative research endeavors.
-Faculty, staff and students can access electronic databases to which the library subscribes as well as those provided through Mississippi Alliance for Gaining New Opportunities through Library Information Access (MAGNOLIA) Mississippi's statewide consortium which is funded by the Mississippi Legislature and Mississippi Electronic Libraries On- Line (MELO) as well as the library's on-line catalog.
+With the rapid technological advancements in the area of information storage, retrieval, and delivery, it is possible to expand access to a world of information beyond the library walls.
+The library has the capability of providing comprehensive searches of the literature and students can access electronic databases to which the library subscribes as well as those provided through Mississippi Alliance for Gaining New Opportunities through Library Information Access (MAGNOLIA) Mississippi's statewide consortium which is funded by the Mississippi Legislature and Mississippi Electronic Libraries On-Line (MELO) as well as the library's online catalog.
 The online catalog provides access to the collection and can be accessed at www.coahomacc.edu/library.